Terry's TMG Tips

 Family Indexes

 I think having a dedicated index for each family helps with the illusion that each family is a separate site, and is useful for a reader trying to locate members of the desired family out of a larger number of people in the combined site.
-It is created by use of an Index - Custom Index User Item.
-The index is based on a Flag created in TMG.
+It is created by use of an Index - Custom Index User Item, using the option to create an Index based on a Flag created in TMG.

-Generally you would set the Menu drop-down to "None" because you probably don't want this index to appear as a menu bar item on every page, especially if you already have the Family Introduction pages on the menu bar.
-If you want a link to it to appear in the Family Introduction page, either place this User Item as a sub-item under that page, or if you are entering the links in that page manually, include one to this index.
+If you want a link to the index to appear in the Family Introduction page, either place this User Item as a sub-item under that page if you are using the "building block" method to create that page, or include the necessary HTML codes for the link if you entering the content of that page manually.
 If you are using the Side-by-Side layout, you may prefer to do neither, but instead display the Family Index as described in the Using the Side-by-Side Layout section below.

 Supplemental Pages

 It is possible to add many types of Supplemental Pages that can provide more information about the family.
-There are examples of two of them on my site: charts and maps.
-Other possibilities include pages with photographs or additional text about the family.
-Adding charts is described in my article on Refining Your Site.
-Maps are a new feature in version 2.2, and the use of them is described in my article on Adding Maps to Your Site.
+There are several examples of them on my site: descendant and ancestor charts; maps showing the origins of a family, migration patterns, and property owned; and custom pages depicting lines of descent and describing special events.
+Pages with collections of photographs are another obvious possibility.
+Adding charts and other supplemental pages is described in my Second Site Overview article.
+There is additional information about Maps in my article on Adding Maps to Your Site.

 Cross-References

-One issue that should be considered if your site is publicly available is how your site will appear to readers who land directly on a Person Page by finding it with a search engine.
+One issue that should be considered if your site is publicly available is how your site will appear to readers who "land" directly on a Person Page by finding it with a search engine.
 They will bypass the introductory material you place on the Main Page and on the Family Introduction pages.
-A similar issue exists when your site contains family lines that connect, so that a reader following one family line my follow a link in a marriage, or other shared event, and find themselves in a different family group, not having seen the introductory material for that family.
+A similar issue exists when your site contains family lines that interconnect, so that readers following one family line may follow a link in a marriage or other shared event, and find themselves in a different family group, not having seen the introductory material for that family.

 Person Pages